Unlocking the Power of Prayer - Lessons From the Greats

 How do you get in?
 Multiple question answer:

-1. Subjective positive assement of self (i am good)
+1. Subjective positive asessment of self (i am good)

 2. Repent + Relationship

-One is wrong, although quite common.
-Now between two and three, we need to add a little element to our equation, called time.
+First one is wrong, although quite common for plebs.
+Now to decide on the winner statement, between the second and third one, we need to add a little element to our equation, called time.

 Teresa of Avila